-Source Journal of CSCD
+Source Jouranl of CSCD

 Core Journal of RCCSE

-Included in JST China
+Included in the JST China

 Volume 42 Issue 4